Contents

 Let’s cut to the chase: Every website needs a Privacy Policy.

-This is not just a legal issue, it’s important for your SEO too!
+This isn’t just a legal issue – it’s crucial for your SEO and the trust your visitors place in you too!

-You might think no one will notice or care, but having a Privacy Policy on your website today is an absolute must.
+You might think no one will notice or care, but in 2025 having a robust Privacy Policy on your website is an absolute must to comply with evolving data protection standards.

-And it’s not enough just to have a Privacy Policy – it’s important that it’s up to date.
+And it’s not enough just to have a Privacy Policy – you need to ensure it’s up to date and aligned with current Australian Privacy Principles and international regulations like the updated GDPR.

-Having a ‘trustworthy’ website helps you rank better on Google, and having an up to date Privacy Policy is an important part of this.
+Having a ‘trustworthy’ website not only appeals to your customers but also helps you rank better on Google.
+An up to date Privacy Policy is a key component of that trust.

-Let’s explore what makes Google trust a website, and how you can make sure your website complies.
+Let’s explore what makes Google and your visitors trust your website, and how you can make sure your site remains compliant in 2025.

 Google TrustRank: How Does It Work?